 Step-by-Step: How to Purify Water Using Pool Shock

-The first thing I did was gather my supplies.
+The first thing I did was to gather my supplies.
 Notice that I used eye protection goggles and rubber gloves.
 Other supplies included an empty bleach bottle, funnel, shot glass, and measuring spoons.

 I verified the size of my stock chlorine solution container, namely a repurposed bleach bottle.
 My bottle held 1.42 gallons and I wrote this on the outside with a Sharpie pen.
 My intent, however, was to only prepare 1 gallon of stock solution to keep the math simple.

 After donning my protection gear, I added water to my stock solution bottle, carefully measuring the quantity.
 I used exactly one gallon of water.

 I then measured out some pool shock; one level teaspoon to be exact.
 I put the cap back on the bottle and swished it around a bit.
 I gave it a sniff test and it definitely smelled bleach-like.

 The next step was to purify water.
 I wanted to make drinking water and for me, the smaller the jug the better.
 I chose a 64 ounce repurposed apple juice jug.
 Remember the easy math?
 The EPA says 1 part chlorine solution to 100 parts water so the math is 64/100 = .64 ounces.

 Keeping things easy, that translates into approximately 2/3rd ounce.
 Remember, the EPA guideline uses the word “approximately” all over the place.
 That was good enough for me.
 To easily measure the proper dilution, I used a mini shot glass that had measurement markings along the side.